jhaals/yopass/README.md

 * Secrets self destruct after X hours
 * Decryption key can be sent over SMS

-#### Workflow
-    * Generate secret/password
-    * Paste into the yopass website
-    * Receive URL with or without the decryption key(can be transfered over other channel such as SMS)
-    * Share with the intended person
-    * Secret is automatically removed once viewed
-    * Feel safe

 ### Installation / Configuration
-YoPass Docker container available [here](https://hub.docker.com/u/jhaals/yopass)

-Otherwise:

     gem install yopass